 The year 2021 is in sight.
 The COVID-19 pandemic and countermeasures will still have an impact on business operations.
 It is unrealistic if we expect the situation to recover next year, the company’s operations will clearly still be overshadowed by this outbreak.

 Economic growth will not return to what it was before 2020.
 Job Creation Law No. 11/2020 will be complemented by implementing regulations and thus create its own dynamics, in addition to other legal products that are on the agenda of the government and the DPR.
 The international situation is not much different either.
 All of this will color the company’s journey across the ocean of business opportunities.

 Chairman & Chief Consultant, Kiroyan Partners

-This article has been published in PR Indonesia magazine 69th Edition, issued on December 2020, page 52-53.
+This article has been published in PR Indonesia magazine 69th Edition, issued on December 2020, pages 52-53.

 Download the clipping here.